Panasonic G3 Comparison Review

 The Panasonic Lumix DMC-G3 is a mirrorless interchangeable lens camera that was revealed to the public in May 2011 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.8 megapixel.

-The Panasonic G3 has a Camera Elo of 1562.
+Is the Panasonic G3 a good camera?
+The G3 has a Camera Elo of 1563.
 This rating puts the G3 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the G3 also falls below average. – Well, the Panasonic G3 is more than 7 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (Four Thirds cameras), the G3 also ranks below average. – Well, the Panasonic G3 is more than 8 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|

 |Electronic viewfinder (1440k dots)|

 |115 x 84 x 47 mm, 336 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 The physical dimensions of the Panasonic G3 relative to a credit card are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Panasonic G3 alongside a set of comparators.
 If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Panasonic G3||4.5 in||3.3 in||1.9 in||11.9 oz||270||n||May 2011||599||-||Panasonic G3|